anniejack453/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Secure login over HTTPS
+- Ability to post stories or suggestions
+- Display of stories and suggestions
+- Stories and suggestions are persistently stored
+- Ability to select story ideas to read
+- Updates on stories and suggestions displayed in realtime

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-Five HTML pages.
-One for login, one for home page, one for browse page, one for story page, one for submission page.
+Six HTML pages.
+One for login, one for home page, one for browse page, one for story page, one for story idea submission page, one for idea submission page.
 Hyperlinks between different pages.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **React** - Provides login, user functionality by posting ideas and switching pages.
+- **React** - Provides login, user functionality by posting stories, ideas, and switching pages.
 - **Service** - Backend service with endpoints for:
-    * retrieving color palatte for story pages
+    * Retrieving icons for stories using https://lordicon.com/
-    * retrieving posts
+    * Retrieving posts
-    * submitting posts
+    * Submitting posts
     * Register, login, and logout users.
 Credentials securely stored in database.
 Can't submit anything unless authenticated.
 - **DB/Login** - Store authentication information, users, story premises and plot ideas in database.
 - **WebSocket** - As users submit story and plot ideas, the pages are updated for all users.